 About

-Brail advises governments and civic society organizations, both in Canada and internationally, on matters relating to urban economic change, housing and transportation policy innovation, and the regulation of digital platform technologies.
-She is an editorial board member at Applied Geography, Canadian Geographies, and Progress in Economic Geography.
+Brail is an affiliated faculty at the Innovation Policy Lab in the Munk School of Global Affairs & Public Policy.
+She is associate editor of Cities: Smarter Futures and serves on the editorial boards of Applied Geography, Canadian Geographies and Progress in Economic Geography.
 Prior to joining the University, she worked in management consulting and in the Ontario provincial government.
 She holds a BA in Urban Studies/Geography (UofT), an MA in Urban Planning (UBC), and a PhD in Geography (UofT).

 Recent Work